lrvick/kral/README.md

 Maximum number of query terms to collect data on at the same time

-You could for instance, only allow a maximum of 10 queries to be followed at a time.
+You could for instance, only allow 10 queries to be followed at a time.

 Example: